Almond chicken

 3. Step 3

-Add the cubed chicken to the pan and turn the heat up to brown the meat.
-Then turn heat down to medium and cook for 10 minutes, adding more water if needed to prevent the curry sauce sticking to the pan.
+Add the cubed chicken to the pan, brown, then turn heat down to medium.
+Cook for 10 minutes, adding more water if needed to stop the sauce sticking to the pan.

 4. Step 4

-Rinse the rice under cold water and drain.
-Put it into a pan of boiling water, bring back to the boil and turn the heat down to medium.
-Put a lid on it and cook for 12 minutes.
+Meanwhile, rinse the rice under cold water and drain.
+Put into a pan of boiling water, bring back to boil then turn heat down to medium, put a lid on and cook for 12 minutes.

 5. Step 5

-The almond chicken is ready when the chicken is cooked through and the sauce is sandy in colour and thickened.
+The almond chicken is ready when the chicken is cooked through, and the sauce is thick and a sandy colour.
 At this stage, add the peas to warm through.

 6. Step 6

-Serve the rice, then top with the almond chicken, and garnish with the coriander.
+Serve the rice, top with the almond chicken and garnish with fresh, chopped coriander.

 Food facts